 Paying for Purchases

-A pay restroom is located on the top floor of the Great Market Hall.
+A pay restroom is located on the top floor.
 It will cost you a few forints to enter.
 Have coins ready.

 The Great Market Hall is located on Fővám tér at the Pest side of Liberty Bridge.